iris-contrib/middleware/loggerzap/README.md

 ## Middleware information

 This folder contains a middleware which loggs http-requests using [zap](https://github.com/uber-go/zap).
+Why zap?
+Zap promises to be faster than default golang log.

 ## Install